gohugoio/hugo/content/content-management/archetypes.md

 You can specify a different default format in your site [configuration file][] file using the `metaDataFormat` directive.
 Possible values are `toml`, `yaml`, and `json`.

-## Which archetype is being used
+## Which Archetype is Being Used

 The following rules apply when creating new content:

-* If an archetype with a filename matching the new post's [content type](/content/types) exists, it will be used.
+* If an archetype with a filename matching the new post's [content type](/content/content-types) exists, it will be used.
 * If no match is found, `archetypes/default.md` will be used.
 * If neither is present and a theme is in use, then within the theme:
     * If an archetype with a filename that matches the content type being created, it will be used.